xcalibur839/ethscripts/README.md

 `curl -sSL http://ethscripts.gohanserver.com > easy-script-install.sh; chmod +x easy-script-install.sh; ./easy-script-install.sh`

-If you would like to see what the script does before running it run:
+If you would like to see what the script does before running it:

 `curl -sSL http://ethscripts.gohanserver.com > easy-script-install.sh; nano easy-script-install.sh`